 I grew up in a small town named Morgan Hill, just outside of San Jose, California.
 At the time it seemed like a rest stop on the way to a rest stop but as I grew older, I began to see it as a slice of perfection.
 There were vineyards, orchards and all sorts of trails that may have led to adventure, but I wouldn’t know.
 From earliest memory I was incredibly shy and rarely went out.
 This was in large part, due to my red hair, freckles and one whopper of a case of allergies.
 For the longest time nobody could figure out what was making me so sick, but it culminated in me being placed in a sterile medical bubble.
 Seeing no option my parent’s Steven and Janice opted for a year’s long treatment of allergy shots and hoped for the best.

 To me, you had to have lived the life of a storyteller, a vagabond who followed their own rules and carried within them a treasure trove of seat of your pants experiences and I admittedly had none.
 And so, I traded my paperbacks for a steady stream of teen crushes and schoolyard acquaintances that saw me straight through to graduation.
-Now, I don’t want to lead you astray, my time in high school was the stuff of legends, but it was only a launchpad into what would become the central focus of my adult life.
+Now, I don’t want to lead you astray, my time in high school was spectacularly entertaining but it was only a launchpad into what would become the central focus of my adult life.

 Bear in mind, although, I’d crossed the chasm from introvert to alpha male as if I were Evil Knievel jumping the Grand Canyon, I still lacked certain social graces.
 Luckily, I would meet two young brothers.
 Half Irish and half Hispanic they had grown up in the toughest neighborhood in the city but you wouldn’t know it because they were surprisingly well adjusted.
-For anonymities sake we’ll stick to a first initial.
-There was J, an unlikely under-dog who had been bullied his entire life for being overweight and B, his older brother.
-Even though I can honestly say that they were both surprisingly articulate and funny it was obvious that B was the ringleader.
-It was his prompting that convinced J to finally shed the weight and follow him into Emergency Medicine.
+There was Manny, an unlikely under-dog who had been bullied his entire life for being overweight and Liam, his older brother.
+Even though I can honestly say they were equally articulate and funny it was obvious that Liam was the ringleader.
+It was his prompting that convinced Manny to finally shed the weight and follow him into Emergency Medicine.
 They were naturals at the game and they had a charisma unlike anything I’d ever seen, so, naturally I had to meet them.
-I picked up a shift with J one sunny Saturday morning and I wasn’t disappointed.
-As we checked out the supplies on the ambulance, he told me the story of how he and B had resisted the peer pressure to join the local gangs and the beatings they inevitably received as a result.
-It wasn’t for nothing though, there was a master plan that in J’s eyes, bordered the fringes of destiny.
+I picked up a shift with Manny one sunny Saturday morning and I wasn’t disappointed.
+As we checked out the supplies on the ambulance, he told me the story of how he and Liam had resisted peer pressure to join the local gangs and the beatings they inevitably received as a result.
+It wasn’t for nothing though, there was a master plan that in Manny’s eyes, bordered the fringes of destiny.
 A day where his last two years of pain and sweat would yield gold and he would be hired as a firefighter.
 After that he would return to his neighborhood, triumphant, to teach future generations that it was not drugs or violence that gave him his better life, no they were dead ends.
 The keys to his success had been education.

 My belief in this ideal was what galvanized my friendship with the brothers and led to us moving in together, during a period I like to refer to as “The Prime.”
 Imagine working in Emergency Medicine at a time when it was still relatively pristine.
 There were very few rules and even less supervision, because Corporate America hadn’t taken notice of us yet.
 As a result, we had an unusual amount of authority in a landscape akin to the untamed, wild west.
 It was sheer perfection, a veritable Eden.
 We were young, constantly in danger and facing impossible odds at any given time.
 Because of this, we loved deeper and lived our lives way more unapologetically than we could have in any other field.